Suche

 Sitting relaxed at her beach house, she left her husband to twist in the wind of media attention.

-(Schauspieler, der übertrieben spielt)
+Outrant m (Schauspieler, der übertrieben spielt) art

-Outranten
+Outranten pl

 overactor; ham actor; ham (theatre)